awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Reducing latency using Binaris](https://thenewstack.io/binaris-wants-reduce-latency-serverless-productions/) - How Binaris wants to reduce latency in serverless deployments.
 - [Challenges of blue / green deployments with CloudFormation](https://read.acloud.guru/some-quick-thoughts-on-blue-green-deployment-for-lambda-with-cloudformation-ac66797984f) - How one can do blue / green deployments via CloudFormation.
 - [Azure functions updates](https://mikhail.io/2017/12/azure-functions-get-more-scalable-and-elastic/) - News about the recent Azure Functions updates regarding scalability and elasticity.
+- [The state of serverless observability](https://serverless.com/blog/state-of-serverless-observability-why-we-built-thundra/) - Post about the history of [Thundra](https://www.thundra.io).
+- [Debugging Lambdas using the Serverless Framework](https://www.lucasklaassen.com/post/1/debugging-lambdas-serverless-webpack) - How to debug AWS Lambda functions using the Serverless Framework and the serverless-webpack plugin.
+- [Serverless v1.25.0](https://serverless.com/blog/serverless-v1.25.0/) - Announcement blog post for Serverless Framework v1.25.0.
+- [Container-Native application development in 2018](https://thenewstack.io/container-native-application-development-in-2018-an-oracle-executives-take/) - Summary of Container-Native application development in 2017 with an overview about upcoming changes in 2018.
+- [Making the most of cheaper excess compute capacity](https://thenewstack.io/spotinst-making-cheaper-excess-compute-capacity/) - Post about the story and functionality behind [Spotinst](https://spotinst.com).

 ## Screencasts